libssh2/libssh2/docs/INSTALL_CMAKE.md

   cmake --build .

-Alternatively, once CMake has configured your project, you can just use your own build tool, e.g GNU make, Visual Studio, etc., from that point onwards.
+Alternatively, once CMake has configured your project, you can use your own build tool, e.g GNU make, Visual Studio, etc., from that point onwards.

 Tests